 While the Evening Star candlestick pattern seeks a downside reversal, the Morning Star is a sign that only occurs at the end of a downtrend to find a bullish point.
-Similar to the appearance of Morning Star, the bright time of Sao Kim at dawn.
-It was a dark sky with the Venus blazed flash and then the sky becomes light enough to clearly distinguish it from land and water.
+Similar to the appearance of Morning Star, the bright time of Venus (morning star) at dawn.
+It was a dark sky with the Venus blazed flash and then the sky became light enough to clearly distinguish it from land and water.
 Morning Star model includes:

 - Candle 1: Long bearish candlestick.